 The College has considerable reliance on continued government funding through the education sector funding bodies.
-In 2021/22, 98% of the College's revenue was ultimately publicly funded and this level of reliance is expected to continue.
+In 2022/23, 98% of the College's revenue was ultimately publicly funded and this level of reliance is expected to continue.
 Recent declines in real terms funding linked to rising delivery costs could affect the capacity of the College to consistently ensure cash generation to sustain investment.
 The College is currently operating in an environment with significant inflationary pressures leading to the real terms funding decrease, particularly in relation to pay expectations and increases in utility bills.
+Competition for staff is making recruitment challenging in a number of specialist support areas in particular.
 Access to capital funding for sixth form colleges is extremely restricted.
 In the longer term, the loss of the Teachers' Pension Grant remains a key risk.

-Regular review of expenditure as part of 3-5 year financial planning cycles

-- Remain focussed on the management of curriculum cost, including staff utilisation and the efficiency of all programmes of study whilst remaining committed to enrichment and support beyond the core curriculum - Implementation of nationally negotiated pay settlements - Identify and develop opportunities to extend and improve the efficient use of technology
+- Regular review of expenditure as part of 3-5 year financial planning cycles - Remain focussed on the management of curriculum cost, including staff utilisation and the efficiency of all programmes of study whilst remaining committed to enrichment and support beyond the core curriculum - Implementation of nationally negotiated pay settlements - Identify and develop opportunities to extend and improve the efficient use of technology